Arthur Ford (psychic)

-Arthur Ford (January 8, 1896 – January 4, 1971) was an American psychic, spiritualist medium, clairaudient, and founder of the Spiritual Frontiers Fellowship (1955).
+Arthur Ford (January 8, 1896 – January 4, 1971) was an American psychic, spiritualist medium, clairaudient, and founder of the Spiritual Frontiers Fellowship (c.
+1955).
 He gained national attention when he claimed to have contacted the dead son of Bishop James Pike in 1967 on network TV.
 In 1928 Ford claimed to have contacted the deceased spirits of Houdini's mother and later in 1929 Harry Houdini himself.

 Early life

 Arthur Ford was born in Titusville, Florida and grew up in Fort Pierce, Florida.
 As a youth he followed a religious pilgrimage that took him to Transylvania College, a Disciples of Christ school in Lexington, Kentucky.
 Ordained as a Disciples minister, he served a church in Barbourville, Kentucky.
 Ford said he realized his psychic abilities during World War I. He claimed that while in the army, he could "hear" the names of soldiers several days before they would appear on casualty lists.